kilmc/battery/README.md

 An example of where this can be useful is with a color plugin.
 This plugin could contain a lot of different colors, but not all of them should be used for all properties that accept a color value.
 If there are colors that you have determined should not be used for text due to legibility issues, you can add an array of `disallowedValues` to your `propConfig` so that Battery will filter those out before it generates the final list of classes

 The `allowedValues` option could be leveraged in the case where you only want to allow a small number of values from a plugin.
 A good example of this is plugin that outputs hard pixel values.
 These values are often used to _magically_ position or size something.
 Using the following, you could limit the possible values to just a tiny subset for a property: `allowedValues: [1px, 2px, 3px]`

-### Documentation Config Options

-Battery is intented to be used for more than generation.
-Your configs can also contain documentation.
-The following are all options that are used in the Battery Docs App.

-#### `propGroup` : _string_

-This groups certain properties under one heading so they can be found together in the Docs UI.

 ## Plugin Configs